goliatl/hy-r-intro/7_Statistics/1_Statistics.md

 # Medians and means
 ```

-There are also some specific functions that we haven't yet covered:
+There are also specific functions that we haven't yet covered:

 ```r
 min() # minimum, e.g. min(surveys_complete$weight)